Tairovik/personal-site/content/pages/portfolio/project-8.md

       and use of the data they need to drive their businesses forward.

+      Starting from the low fidelity mockups, and getting all the way to the final screens is always a process of trial and error.
+This ensures that the product which we create is fully up for the purpose & the users it needs to serve.

       Making sure that throughout the whole design process of the project we meet our user's needs, provide clear hierarchy in terms of which elements and controls are more important - thus keeping the consistency and